nomemory/andreinc-site/_posts/2024-02-06-the-sinusoidal-tetris.md

 Remember, each time *you win some, you lose some*.
 Don't be a loser.

+There's a heathen path of alternating phases; everything stagnates.
+Don't follow this path, or you will spend an eternity in boredom.

 ---

 <sup>This game is a joke I put together during a weekend.
 I'm sorry for the graphics.</sup>